WarningImHack3r/advent-of-code/2022/README.md

 - Be careful to manipulate the `X` register in an `addx` as the **very last step** of `addx`.

 ### Part 2
 - The sprite can (and will!) move back and forth between lines!
-The best way to proceed is to work on a **single giant line** and _then_ to split it in multiple 40-long lines (39 actually? idk)
+The best way to proceed is to work on a **single giant line** and _then_ split it into multiple 40-long lines (39 actually? idk)

 ## Day 11